ChristianGoueguel/CRAN-Package-Download/README.md

-# CRAN Package Download App
+# CRAN Package Usage App

 This Shiny app provides an interactive way to explore CRAN package downloads.
 You can view detailed download information for any CRAN